-This is the seventh repeat transaction of auto receivables securitization by the same issuer, Contact Securitization Company, after the launch of the previous issues in 2005, 2006, 2007, 2008, 2009 and June 2010 respectively.
+This is the eighth repeat transaction of auto receivables securitization by the same issuer, Contact Securitization Company.
 Like all previous issues, the securitized assets represent a static pool of fixed-rate auto receivables stemming from the sale of brand new passenger vehicles to customers domiciled in Egypt.
+The current issue, however, includes a small portion of 4% related to used car installment-sale contracts.
 The installment-sale contracts have been co-originated by CAC, BCCT, Star Auto Credit and Contact EIM Auto Credit.
 It is worth noting, that all four originators are managed by CAC and apply exactly the same underwriting policies and criteria.
 The auto receivables are secured by the cars, which are fully insured and subject to a resale restriction by the Traffic Directorate.

 At closing of this transaction, the Originators will transfer to the Issuer the securitized assets.
 In order to finance the purchase of the securitized assets, the Issuer, Contact Securitization Company (CSC), will issue three classes of notes with different maturities suited to the needs of investors.
-The notes' aggregate amount equals the net present value of the portfolio (the NPV of the portfolio is calculated by using the bond's weighted average coupon rate as the discount rate, leaving the transaction with zero excess spread) less the over-collateralization.
-The notes will be paying a monthly fixed coupon of 9%, 10.25% and 11% p.a. in order of seniority.
-Similar to the 1st, 2nd, 3rd and 6th issues, the securities will follow a pre-determined amortization schedule.
-The current notes will be callable only after 48 months.
+The notes' aggregate amount equals the net present value of the portfolio (the NPV of the portfolio is calculated by using the notes' weighted average coupon rate as the discount rate, leaving the transaction with zero excess spread) less the over-collateralization.
+The notes will be paying a monthly fixed coupon of 11%, 11.375% and 11.75% p.a. in order of seniority.
+Unlike the 6th and 7th Issues, the current notes will follow a pass-through amortization structure, except for class A notes, which will have a predetermined amortization schedule.
 MERIS notes that while having a predetermined repayment schedule provides investors with greater visibility of cash flows, it presents additional challenges to the transaction in terms of liquidity management and prepayment risk.
-The liquidity risk will be partially mitigated by maintaining at all times an excess cash reserve from the over-collateralization equal to a minimum of 3 months' worth of senior expenses and interest payments.
+The liquidity risk will be partially mitigated by maintaining at all times a residual cash balance that is sufficient to cover the following month's fixed payment obligations under the notes (senior fees, coupon and principal amortization).
 The installment-sale contracts include certain features such as prepayment penalty or various prepayment restrictions that in effect try to limit the impact of prepayments on the transaction cash flows.
-The notes benefit from an internal credit enhancement in the form of over-collateralization of 3.2% net of expenses, as well as additional credit support coming from the subordination of 90% of the servicing fee, or 2.25%p.a. of the monthly principal outstanding value of the portfolio, which will be available on a monthly basis (starting from the 3rd month after the closing date) to cover any delays or shortfalls in the scheduled senior fees, interest and principal payments under the notes.
+It is worth noting that class A notes are completely insulated from prepayment risk, as the principal amortization schedule assumes no prepayments, with 70% of actual prepayments being passed through to the Class B note holders, and the remaining 30% being retained within the residual cash balance to provide liquidity support to Class A notes.
+The notes benefit from an internal credit enhancement in the form of (i) over-collateralization of 1.6% net of expenses, (ii) cash reserve account to be built up over the initial 6 months by virtue of deferring EGP 500,000 of monthly fees due to the Originator, to reach EGP 3 million, or 0.86% of the notes' original balance, and (iii) additional credit support coming from the subordination of 90% of the servicing fee, or 2.25%p.a. of the monthly principal outstanding value of the portfolio, which will be available on a monthly basis (starting from the 3rd month after the closing date) to cover any delays or shortfalls in the scheduled senior fees, interest and principal payments under the notes.